We are applying our expertise and resources in advancing medical research to help the scientific community address the coronavirus pandemic.

 — BBC News (UK) (@BBCNews) April 16, 2020

-STOPCOVID will focus on the inflammatory pathways that lead directly to lung injury, which is associated with the most severe aspects of COVID-19.
+STOPCOVID will focus on the inflammatory pathways that lead directly to lung injury, which is associated with the most severe aspects of Covid-19.
 Excessive inflammation can cause the lungs to fail, leading to death.
 Researchers will test drugs to see if they can block this and other damaging types of inflammation in the early stages of the disease to change the course of infection and prevent the need of a ventilator.

-At the request of the Government, we willingly provided large lab equipment to help with operations through the diagnostic testing centres that it has established throughout the country.
+At the request of the Government, we willingly provided large lab equipment to help with operations through the diagnostic testing centres that it established throughout the country.

 We are in ongoing dialogue with membership groups such as the BioIndustry Association and British InVitro Diagnostics Association as well as the Government, to identify how we can support for the activities to counteract the pandemic.